 Managing Cultural Differences and Diversity in a Global Economy

 Theories, procedures, and methodology for managing cultural differences and diversity in a global economy.
 Covers culture, diversity, international human resources and organizational behavior, and ethics.
 This course may be offered in an online format.
 Prerequisites: MGT 258 or MGT 312; 56 semester hours completed; admission to Professional Business Studies or listed on a signed major or minor.

 Environment and operations of multinational business.
 Public policy issues and their influence on internal management.
-This course is approved for offering in a distance learning format.
+This course may be offered in an online format.
 Prerequisites: 56 semester hours completed; admission to Professional Business Studies or listed on signed major or minor.

 Seminar in International Business